Instructor present each day

 Enrollment limited to 12 students

 Work from a model and try European master drawing techniques monochromatically and then in limited color.
-Inspired by drawings by Degas, van Gogh, Redon, Matisse, Rubens, Rembrandt & others, we will work in line and tone in charcoal, sanguine conte, pen & ink with reed, metal & glass nibs, brown ink and wash.
-Friday we will visit and draw in the exhibition: Drawn to Greatness: Master Drawings from the Thaw Collection at the Morgan Library.
+Inspired by drawings by Rubens, Van Dyck & Jordaens, we will work in line and tone in charcoal, sanguine conte, pen & ink with reed, metal & glass nibs, brown ink and wash.
+Wednesday we will draw in graphite in the Drawing Study Room at the Met from Dutch Drawings by Van Dyck and Rubens.
+Friday we will visit and draw in the exhibition: Power and Grace: Drawings by Rubens, Van Dyck, and Jordaens at the Morgan Library.

 “One of my principal goals as an artist is to capture and communicate intuitive responses to a subject, carefully and sensitively, whether I am working from a model, landscape, or still life.
 Successful work conveys not only the reality that the artist confronts but the very personal reaction that is inspired by that reality.”